ucsb-cs48/w20/_lab/lab02.md

 ## *Each* webapp "Hello, World" branch/pull-request should be deployed

 If your app is being deployed as a webapp: you should have have DEPLOYED it so that it runs on a service such as Heroku, Google App Engine, Amazon Web Services, etc. at a stable URL.
-The easist platform on which to do this for Java Spring Boot, and Python Flask is Heroku.
+The easiest platform on which to do this for Java Spring Boot, and Python Flask is Heroku.
 If you don't know how, ask on the slack channel (well in advance, not at the last minute), and mentors and other students can point you to the resources to get started with this.